-The Night of The Creatures of Darkness, Portugal
+Creatures of Darkness,

 Revealing the true importance and beauty of bats, frogs, toads, salamanders, spiders, moths, owls, owls and mice to as many people as possible is the aim of the Nights of the Creatures of Darkness, which have been held on Halloween night since 2012.
 In the words of the initial organiser, "These are animals very badly regarded by the population, suffering because of ancient myths that they are dangerous.
 Any witch recipe has bat eyes or salamander paws."
-Bats, spiders and frogs have entered this imaginary and lend themselves to misconceptions, which make their conservation difficult.
+Bats, spiders and frogs have entered this imaginary and lend themselves to misconceptions, value and investigate ponds and their biodiversity.
+It is a set of ecotourism/ education activities that take advantage of Halloween Night to introduce the public to the nocturnal animals that are popularly associated to myths and superstitions.